Adobe-Consulting-Services/adobe-consulting-services.github.io/pages/acs-aem-bundles.md

 ### Apache Sling Models

 Used by the [ACS AEM Commons](/acs-aem-commons) AEM Sling Models injectors.
-Includes Sling Models API 1.0.0 and Sling Models Implementation 1.0.4.
+Includes Sling Models API 1.1.0 and Sling Models Implementation 1.1.0.

 Note: Sling Models comes standard with all AEM6+ installations.
-This dependency is only required when using ACS AEM Commons' Sling Model Injectors on AEM 5.6.1.
+This dependency is only required when using ACS AEM Commons' Sling Model Injectors on AEM 5.6.1 or when using the Version Comparison Tool on AEM 6.0.

 * [Download the Latest Release ({{ site.data.dependencies-sling-models.version }})]({{ site.data.dependencies-sling-models.releases}}/download/{{ site.data.dependencies-sling-models.name}}-{{ site.data.dependencies-sling-models.version}}/{{ site.data.dependencies-sling-models.name}}-{{ site.data.dependencies-sling-models.version}}.zip)